-I’d heard about CBD oil but hadn’t really done much research into it until our dog, Cosmo, developed issues with his leg which may require surgery.
+I’d heard about CBD oil for arthritis but hadn’t really done much research into it until our dog, Cosmo, developed issues with his leg which may require surgery.
 As we do with any major decision (and some minor ones!), Larissa and I are doing a lot of research about his condition, including treatment options, before we choose a course of action for our precious boy.

 To this end, I wrote a post on Facebook asking friends and family for vet recommendations so we can get a second opinion.
 Among the recommendations were posts from several friends suggesting that I look into CBD oil to help Cosmo with his pain.

-As I began to research it, I discovered that many people use CBD oil to treat a variety of issues, some of which are detailed below.
 Before you read on to learn more, please note that the information we provide on health topics should not be used as medical advice.
 We are not medical professionals.
 We encourage you to discuss all health issues with your doctor or other qualified medical professionals.

 What is CBD Oil?

 Cannabidiol, or CBD oil, is a non-intoxicating (non-psychoactive) extract from the cannabis plant.
 It’s essentially the hemp plant without the mind-altering effects of tetrahydrocannabinol (THC).

 CBD oil is different from hemp oil.
 Hemp oil is taken from the seeds of the hemp plant, whereas CBD oil is made from hemp flowers, leaves, and stalks.

 CBD has been used as an effective treatment for a variety of diseases and ailments such as mental health issues, sleep issues, childhood epilepsy (and other forms of epilepsy), and as an anti-inflammatory for pain relief.